 PE - Your child will need their PE kit in a named bag hanging on their peg; this should be in school everyday.
 We try to go outside when the weather is dry, so as well as a pair of shorts and a t-shirt, your child will also need a pair of jogging bottoms or leggings; they will need plimsolls or trainers to run around in.
-Stevenage Football Club will be back with us on Tuesday 18th September, so our PE sessions for this half term will be on a Tuesday and Wednesday.
+PE sessions for this half term will be on a Monday and Wednesday.

 Show and Tell will happen on a Tuesday afternoon.

 Forest School happens fortnightly in KS1, usually on a Wednesday afternoon (this does change sometimes.)
-Our sessions this term are - the 7th and 21st November and Tuesday 4th December Your child will need a warm change of clothes (layers are good) that you don't mind getting muddy, a pair of wellies or old trainers, a waterproof coat and a spare bag for dirty boots, all of which needs to be in a bag on your child's peg.
+Our sessions this term are - the 16th and 30th of January, 13th of February, 6th and 19th March (this is a Tuesday)and 3rd of April.
+Your child will need a warm change of clothes (layers are good) that you don't mind getting muddy, a pair of wellies or old trainers, a waterproof coat and a spare bag for dirty boots, all of which needs to be in a bag on your child's peg.
 Look out for the Forest School poster in the classroom window.

 Your child should be reading daily to an adult, which can then be recorded in their green reading record book.
 This needs to be in school everyday and placed in the green reading box as you come into the classroom in the morning.
 If your child reads their library book, a book of their own, listens to a story tape/CD or any kind of reading related activity, please also note it in their green reading record book.